 It stands to reason that you want to use specialized software to monitor (remote) workers in order to gather comprehensive workforce analytics data that will allow your company to function optimally.

-Hence, once the software starts collecting data, you should analyze it within an acceptable time frame for the first insights.
-And not only getting, but also start implementing them.
+Hence, once the software starts collecting data, you should analyze it within an acceptable time frame for the first insights and to start implementing them.

 Since you are bound to come across problems you didn’t expect or just not in that measure, make sure to relate them to the employees they refer to.
 If you’ve created a culture of accountability, they will do their best to improve their performance.